CS1410: Object Oriented Programming

 use fundamental programming constructs: control structures, functions, I/O (simple keyboard input and screen output and file input and output), classes and objects, and data collections.

 understand and use the syntax of a high level programming language.

-There are three texts for this course, available from the campus bookstore or online:
+There are two texts for this course, available from the campus bookstore or online:

 Python Programming: An Introduction to Computer Science, 2nd Edition by John Zelle, ISBN: 1590282418 (recommended)